bdwashbu/ScalaAsm/README.md

 * Perhaps you've wanted to learn x86/assembly?

 You can learn all these things and more from Scala x86.
-Scala x86 can assemble x86 code as well as link this into a portable executable (PE) file for execution on win32 or win64 bit platforms.
+Scala x86 can assemble x86 code as well as link this into a portable executable (PE) file for execution on windows 32 or 64-bit platforms.

 #### Implementing x86